-- Registration Questions: Please do not contact course instructors about registration issues, as course registrations/ wait-lists are managed by the Biology Program Office.
-If you have a biology course question that does not involve blocked courses or wait-lists please email firstname.lastname@example.org.
+- Registration Questions: Please do not contact course instructors about registration issues, as course registrations/ waitlists are managed by the Biology Program Office.
+If you have a biology course question that does not involve blocked courses or wait-lists, please email email@example.com.

 - Course Conflicts: Students may not register themselves for conflicting course activities and students may only register for one section of a course not multiple.
-Students may be removed from courses or wait lists if they are registered in a conflicting course activity.
+Students may be removed from courses or waitlists if they are registered in a conflicting course activity.

-- Course Prerequisites: Students may not register for a course without the required prerequisite(s) unless they have received permission from the course instructor via email and a copy of that email has been sent to the Biology Program Office to email@example.com.
-Once the email has been received then the student will be registered into the course if there is space by the Biology Program Office.
-If a student is registered for a course and has a Standing Deferred status for the required course prerequisite they will be waitlisted until their final grade has been submitted and re-added to the course if there is space.
+- Course Prerequisites: Students may not register for a course without the required prerequisite(s) unless they have received permission from the course instructor via email and a copy of that email has been sent to the Biology Program Office to firstname.lastname@example.org.
+Once the email has been received then the student will be registered for the course or waitlist if there is space by the Biology Program Office.
+If a student is registered for a course and has a Standing Deferred status for the required course prerequisite, they will be waitlisted until their final grade has been submitted and re-added to the course if there is space.
 (Note: BIOL 200 and BIOL 201 prerequisites cannot be waived.)

 - Course Section Switches: Direct course section switches are not permitted when a section of the course is blocked with a waitlist.
-To switch sections a student must drop themselves from their original section and then add themselves to the waitlist of their desired section
+To switch sections a student must drop themselves from their original section and then add themselves to the waitlist of their desired section.

 - BIOL 112: For BIOL 112 course registration, prerequisite, or transfer credit articulation information please click here.
 If you have further inquiries please contact the BIOL 112 course coordinator Dr. Karen Smith at email@example.com.